US judge to weigh cattle industry request to halt Colorado wolf reintroduction

-A federal judge is set to consider on Thursday a request by Colorado's cattle industry to block the impending reintroduction of gray wolves to the state under a voter-approved initiative.
+A federal judge heard arguments Thursday from Colorado's cattle industry to block the impending reintroduction of gray wolves to the state under a voter-approved initiative.

-State wildlife officials plan to capture up to 10 wolves from Oregon and begin releasing them in Colorado by Dec.
-31 as they race to meet a deadline imposed under a 2020 ballot proposal that passed by a narrow margin.
+The judge will decide Friday whether to temporarily halt the predators' release, a move that would scramble Colorado Parks and Wildlife's plans of searching for, capturing and transporting up to 10 wolves from Oregon starting Sunday.

 Gray wolves were exterminated across most of the U.S. by the 1930s under government-sponsored poisoning and trapping campaigns.
 They received endangered species protections in 1975, when there were about 1,000 left in northern Minnesota.